srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module16.md

-# Lab Scenario Preview: AZ-900: Describe Azure management and governance

-## Lab 16 - Implement resource tagging
+# Lab Scenario Preview: Lab 16 - Implement resource tagging

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a policy assignment that requires tagging, created a storage account and test the tagging, view resources with a specified tag, and remove the tagging policy.